vnvo/pgwire-replication/README.md

 This crate is designed for **CDC, change streaming, and WAL replay systems** that require explicit control over replication state, deterministic restart behavior, and minimal runtime overhead.

 `pgwire-replication` intentionally avoids `libpq`, `tokio-postgres`, and other higher-level PostgreSQL clients for the replication path.
-It relies on `START_REPLICATION ...
+It interacts with a Postgres instance directly and relies on `START_REPLICATION ...
 LOGICAL ...` and the built-in `pgoutput` output plugin.

 `pgwire-replication` exists to provide: